iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ```

 Note that [DisplayStyleSettings.addExcludedElements]($common) and [DisplayStyleSettings.dropExcludedElements]($common) can accept any number of Ids.
 If you have multiple Ids, prefer to pass them all at once rather than one at a time - it is more efficient.

+## Tile compression

+[IModelHostConfiguration.compressCachedTiles]($backend) specifies whether tiles uploaded to blob storage should be compressed using gzip.
+Previously, it defaulted to `false` if omitted.
+The default has now been switched to `true`.
+Compressing tiles conserves bandwidth; the tiles are transparently and efficiently decompressed by the browser.

+## Upgrading schemas in an iModel

+In previous versions the method to open briefcases ([BriefcaseDb.open]($backend)) and standalone files (`StandaloneDb.open` renamed to `StandaloneDb.openFile`) provided options to upgrade the schemas in the iModel.
+This functionality has been now separated out, and there are separate methods to validate and upgrade the schemas in the iModel.
+As a result [OpenBriefcaseProps]($common) and [SnapshotOpenOptions]($common) do not include options to upgrade anymore.

+See section on [Upgrading Schemas]($docs/learning/backend/IModelDb.md#upgrading-schemas-in-an-imodel) for more information.

 ## Filtering in Property Grid